 Check your company’s Mission, Vision and Values – if there’s nothing in there about customers or at the very least people, CX is not in their DNA.
 Stop banging your head against the wall now.
 Tidy up your resume and start making plans to move on.

 Scale back your recommendations – change is hard, wholesale change across people, processes and systems is REALLY hard!
 Chunk down your recommendations to smaller, more financially palatable, more easily achieved tasks.
 Focus on the “moments of truth” where you can make the largest difference.

 Gather data – make your case irrefutable.
-Speak to internal stakeholders from all departments to provide a rounded view, gather customer feedback (preferably recordings because hearing the customer’s voice is so powerful), scan the press for what your competitors, scan the press for what CX leaders are doing, get prospective suppliers to provide case studies of the work they’ve done in other companies including what the results were.
+Speak to internal stakeholders from all departments to provide a rounded view, gather customer feedback (preferably recordings because hearing the customer’s voice is so powerful), scan the press for what your competitors are doing, scan the press for what CX leaders are doing, get prospective suppliers to provide case studies of the work they’ve done in other companies including what the results were.

 Keep plugging away – Calvin Coolidge said “Nothing in the world can take the place of persistence”.
 Stay optimistic that something will happen that will make your job easier.
 Maybe the ELT will see the light after losing a major customer, maybe someone who believes in CX will be asked to join their ranks.
 Change is constant – the situation you find yourself in won’t last forever.
 In the meantime, keep striving to achieve the little wins.
 And every time you make one, communicate it far and wide!